FAQS

 Do I need to pre-register prior to auction day?

-In most cases there is a pre-registration deadline.
+• Check the terms and conditions as it varies by property.
+In some cases there is a pre-registration deadline.
 This helps us determine how many plan to attend.

 Where do I register for the auction?